JaredDelora/Detecting_Social_Media_Misinformation/README.md

-# Project_5, Problem 11

-Problem Statement: While social media increasingly becomes the first source of information about disasters, this information is not always correct.
+## Problem Statement: While social media increasingly becomes the first source of information about disasters, this information is not always correct.
 Posts can be misleading or mistaken.
 On rarer occasion, users intentionally spread misinformation.
 How can emergency management agencies identify incorrect information before, during, and after disasters?

 ## Overview